You can have a role in research that could change medicine forever.

 -

-- Must be between the ages of 18 to 80
+- Must be above the age of 18

-- Must be a non-smoker or an ex-smoker for at least 6 months
+- Must be on preventative (non-blue) inhaler for at least 3 months

-If you believe you may be eligible to take part and would like to find out more, register your interest on /clinical-trials-request/ and we will be in touch.
-Or contact us to find out more on 0207 034 3341 or at recruitment@heartlungcentre.com.
+If you’re interested and would like to find out if you’re eligible, please register your interest at /clinical-trials-request/ and we will be in touch.
+Or contact us to find out more on 0207 034 3341 or email us at recruitment@heartlungcentre.com.

 Even if you do not believe you may be eligible, do register your interest as new opportunities are pending.